Naresh-kumar-B-N/druidpy/README.md

 # Druidpy

 Druidpy provides all the required methods to use the Druid ( an open source database which gives sub second query performance ).
-Druidpy makes life of druid users easy and simple.
+Druidpy makes life of python druid users easy and simple.

 # Overview